tarunsachdeva/blog/_posts/2018-09-12-leadership-practice-individual-domain.markdown

 The first domain of responsibility is that of **Individuals**.

+The practice of management is exercised through people.
+There is quite literally no management advice that can escape this context (that I've come across).
+This domain is all about managing individuals through their personal career journey and the time that is spent within your organization.

-* The responsibility scope is large, but using the framework of "the employee journey" is a good encapsulation.
-Managing the employee journey can help you articulate where there are missing links in management capabilities - whether that is bringing an individual onboard, setting them up to succeed, providing direction and guidance, or managing their departure from an organization.
+* The responsibility scope is large, and "the employee journey" framework has provided me a good encapsulation.
+The employee journey also highlights where there are missing links - parts of the job that can be simply overlooked.
+The responsibility scope starts before an individual is brought on board - how that process actually begins, carries them through their career journey in the organization, and ends with managing their departure if necessary.
+The relationship can continue beyond that time frame but then falls out of scope of the framework.

 * Going through the employee journey, the following is list of some of those practices:

+	* The Hiring Decision
 	* Sourcing and Interviewing
 	* Hiring and Onboarding
 	* Creating paths for growth, development and training